envygeeks/jekyll-assets/README.md

 Now you can add `@import "compass"` in your SASS assets to get Compass goodies.

-*Notice* that if you want to use other than default Compass plugins/frameworks, you must require them BEFORE `jekyll-assets/compass`.
+*Note* that if you want to use other than default Compass plugins/frameworks, you must require them BEFORE `jekyll-assets/compass`.

 #### Bourbon Support